Top 5 Most Frequently Asked Mortgage Questions

 A. This answer differs depending on whether you’re purchasing or refinancing a home.
 But of course, either way, you want to obtain the lowest rate possible on such a large amount of money.
 If you’re refinancing, your application has to be credit-approved before you can lock in your rate.
 If you’re shopping for a home, your application has to be credit-approved and the seller has accepted your offer.
 Then, you’ll need to decide if you want to lock in today’s rate or keep an eye on rates in the days that follow.
 Be sure to understand any fees associated with the rates you see advertised — not all are created equal, so you want to pay attention to the Annual Percentage Rate (APR), not just the interest rate.
 It’s important to keep in mind that your mortgage loan cannot proceed until you’ve locked in a rate.

 Have more burning real estate questions?
 Orange County's Credit Union is here to help with experienced consultants who can offer guidance and answer all your home loan questions.
-Contact us today at (800) 506-5070.
+Contact us today at (800) 506-5070 or apply online.

 NMLS # 403462